 where the Δv(i,j) is the difference between sample MV computed for sample location (i,j), denoted by vi,j, and the subblock MV of the subblock to which sample (i,j) belongs, as shown in Figure 33.
+The Δv(i,j) is quantized in the unit of 1/32 luam sample precision.